-Updated by Mollie JohansonContinue to 2 of 6 below.
+Updated by Mollie JohansonContinue to 2 of 8 below.

 - 1 yard 45-inch-wide durable fabric such as canvas or denim.

-- Optional: 4 feet of 1-inch-wide webbing (or sew handles as provided in the instructions).
+- 4 feet of 1-inch-wide cotton webbing

 Cutting and Marking

 Cut 1 (37x14-inch) piece of both the outer and lining fabrics

 Cut 2 (15x8-inch) pieces of both the outer and lining fabrics

-- Cut 2 (24x4-inch) pieces for the straps
+Cut 2 (24-inch) pieces of webbing for the straps

 Mark the centers of the 8-inch edges of the side pieces.Continue to 4 of 8 below.